I Wanna Love You (Akon song)

-"I Wanna Love You" (originally titled "I Wanna Fuck You") is a song written and recorded by singer Akon featuring Snoop Dogg.
+"I Wanna Love You" (originally titled "I Wanna Fuck You") is a song by Senegalese-American singer Akon featuring American rapper Snoop Dogg.
 It was released in October 2006 as the second single from his second studio album, Konvicted.
 It is also featured on Snoop Dogg's eighth album, Tha Blue Carpet Treatment.
 This song was Akon's first #1 single on the Billboard Hot 100 and was also Snoop's second #1 on the same chart.
 It also reached a peak of #3 on the UK Singles Chart.
 The track originally had Akon as a featured artist and was performed by rapper Plies from Fort Myers, Florida, but his verse was replaced by Snoop's and his name has been left out from the writers' credits.
 This song was #88 on MTV Asia's list of Top 100 Hits of 2007.
 The song was nominated for the Grammy Award for Best Rap/Sung Collaboration at the 50th Grammy Awards in 2008.